Thomas McBride (footballer): Return to Institute

 He rejoined the Drumahoe club in June 2014, for the start of his second stint with them, also marking his return to senior football (in the NIFL Premiership).

 His debut was a 2–2 away draw with Dungannon Swifts on the first day of the 2014-15 NIFL Premiership season.
 His first competitive goal since rejoining the club came in late August, in a 2–0 home league cup win over Dollingstown.
 His only league goal of the season came in a 1–1 draw with Glentoran at the Riverside Stadium.

 Return to Finn Harps

 In the summer of 2017, McBride returned to Finn Harps as the club looked to remain in the League of Ireland Premier Division, following the departure of Barry Molloy.
 Despite becoming a mainstay in the side, Harps were relegated, finishing 11th place in the table.

 McBride subsequently agreed a new one-year contract for the 2018 First Division season.

 Third stint at Institute

 McBride signed for Institute for his third spell with the club in January 2019.

 Newbuildings United

-In October 2019,McBride left Institute for intermediate club Newbuildings United.
+In October 2019, McBride left Institute for intermediate club Newbuildings United.

 Fourth stint at Institute

-On 13 August 2022, he returned to Institute, marking the beginning of his fourth spell at the club.
+On 13 August 2022, he returned to Institute, marking the beginning of his fourth spell at the club, which lasted half a season before he departed once more.